 - Canberra Theatre Centre – Great shows for kids

 - Visit the National Zoo and Aquarium

 - Visit Questacon – Bring science to life.
-If your child is between 10-15 years old they can be part of the innovation workshop.

 - The National Dinosaur Museum – “Focusing on education and entertainment, the museum offers a wide variety of activities to schools and the general public.
 From guided tours of the museum, to birthday parties for the kids, there is sure to be something to suit your needs.”